HOW PIR HANDLES SOUND LEVELS:

 PIR operates a fixed microphone, 50 feet from the track, just past the “B” bleacher on the front straight.
 This spot was chosen by an independent noise consultant to best capture highest sound levels from the various kinds of events held at PIR.

 The microphone is attached to a digital sound monitor.
 The data is then captured on a computer.
 All the noise files are held, and given to the City’s Noise Control Officer on request.

 In addition to the fixed monitor, user groups are required to have a person in charge of events to monitor sound levels and remove vehicles from the track that exceed the limit (actually they use 103 dBA, rather than the City Code 105 dBA).
 Typically a vehicle that exceeds the limit is black flagged (taken off the track) and given a chance to make modifications or repairs to be below the limit.
 A second violation will mean a car will be removed from the competition or event for the rest of the day.

 Should you have an issue with noise levels from the track, please call the track manager at 503.823.5899.
-You can also register a complaint with the City’s Noise Control Hotline at 503.823.7350.
+You can also register a complaint with the City’s Noise Control Hotline at 503.823.7350 and email@example.com.

 User groups apply for one of the four noise variances through the City’s Noise Officer and the Noise Review Board, a citizen panel.
 Typically requests are made for one to three-year variances for the specific events in the winter and spring before the summer racing season.
 To find out about upcoming meetings call the Noise Control Hotline at 503.823.7350.